keirthana/anbox-cloud-docs/howto/anbox/benchmarks.md

     anbox-cloud-tests.benchmark -h

 To run the benchmark, you must provide an authentication token for the Anbox Stream Gateway.
-Check [How to access the stream gateway](https://discourse.ubuntu.com/t/managing-stream-gateway-access/17784) if you haven't already created an authentication token.
+See {ref}`howto-access-stream-gateway` if you haven't already created an authentication token.

 If your Anbox Stream Gateway is behind a self-signed TLS certificate, you must specify the `--insecure-tls` option.